Ricoledan/the-black-list/README.md

 ## Social Media

-### Reddit
+### Subreddits

-- [Black Twitter](https://www.reddit.com/r/BlackPeopleTwitter/) - Screenshots of Black people being hilarious or insightful on social media, it doesn't need to just be twitter but obviously that is best.
+- [Black Twitter](https://www.reddit.com/r/BlackPeopleTwitter/) - Black culture has a unique way of examining every day life and we are here to showcase it.
+That being said this sub is intended for exceptionally hilarious and insightful social media posts made by black people and we welcome all people who want to laugh with us to enjoy and contribute.

 - [Black Ladies](https://www.reddit.com/r/blackladies/) - A safe space for black women.